Barrow County Jail, GA

 Read GuideAt a Glance

-- Money orders mailed for inmates must include the inmate’s name and ID number and are accepted through the mail only.
+- Money orders mailed for inmates must have the inmate's name and ID number and are accepted through the mail only.

-- The jail's lobby ATM kiosk accepts cash, debit, and credit cards and charges $2.50 per transaction.
+- The Jail ATM kiosk in the lobby accepts cash, debit, and credit cards and charges $2.50 per transaction.

 Topic Overviews